Shikha-code36/Shikha-code36/README.md

  <h2 align="center">नमस्ते (Namaste)🙏🏻, I am  Shikha Pandey!</h2>

-Have exposure♛ to be a part in building cool AI products 💻.
-Experienced with a demonstrated history of working in the information technology and services industries🏢 .
-Skilled in Technologies✍️ as Python, Flask, Django, JavaScript, HTML, CSS, Bootstrap, React.js, Git & GitHub, MongoDB, MySQL, C++, AWS and Docker for web and window-based applications.
+I have extensive experience in the information technology and services industries, with a strong track record of contributing to the development of cutting-edge AI products 💻.
+My technical skills ✍️ include expertise in Python, Flask, Django, JavaScript, HTML, CSS, Bootstrap, React.js, Git & GitHub, MongoDB, MySQL,Redis, C++, AWS, Docker, RabbitMQ which I have used to build both web and window-based applications.
+With a demonstrated ability to work collaboratively and deliver results, I am well-positioned to take on new challenges and make valuable contributions to any team.

 Apart from my professional journey, I am a learner📝 and enthusiastic to learn new tech.